 If you find yourself in over your head with credit card debt, it’s a good idea to see what your issuer can do to ease your load.
-The ultimate goal of negotiating credit card debt “almost always is to reduce monthly expenses,” said Michael Sullivan, personal financial consultant at Take Charge America.
-Negotiating credit card debt, adds Sullivan, “should be only done when necessary.”
+The ultimate goal of negotiating credit card debt “almost always is to reduce monthly expenses,” said Michael Sullivan, director of education at Take Charge America.
+Negotiating credit card debt, added Sullivan, “should be only done when necessary.”

 You may believe credit card companies are unwilling to negotiate with you.
 This is untrue.
 Turning to your issuer could result in a mutually beneficial solution.

 “One of the first things to remember is that credit card debt is unsecured debt, so it isn’t like a car loan where the lender can recoup money when the debtor is in default by repossessing the car,” said Steve Weisman, lawyer, college professor and financial expert.
 “Therefore, a credit card company may be more willing to work with someone having financial difficulties, particularly if they are not as a result of excessive spending, but due to other circumstances affecting the credit card holder’s income.”